bkuri/vfab/docs/api/examples-integration.md

     assert error is not None
 ```

-These examples demonstrate various ways to integrate with ploTTY's APIs, from simple scripts to complex web applications and automated workflows.
+These examples demonstrate various ways to integrate with vfab's APIs, from simple scripts to complex web applications and automated workflows.
 The key is understanding the FSM-based job lifecycle and using the appropriate APIs for your use case.